astorm/pestle/docs/magento2-composer.md

 What we've done above is tell composer that the folder `extensions/pulsestorm-helloworld` [is a composer repository](https://getcomposer.org/doc/05-repositories.md).

 **Important:** This folder needs to be under your Magento root folder.
 While composer supports absolute file paths for path based repositories, **Magento** will get confused if you try to have a module outside of its root folder.
-This folder can be named anything you like, but it's a good idea to develop a naming scheme like the one we have above so you can find individual module more easily in the future.
+This folder can be named anything you like, but it's a good idea to develop a naming scheme like the one we have above so you can find individual modules more easily in the future.

 ## Register our Folder